kawakibulula/rabbit/README.md

 ```
 docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3.10-management
 ```
-- after that you can install required package in folder backend and backend2 with this command
+- after that you can install required package in each folder with this command
 ```
 yarn or npm install
 ```